 Summary of the Review – Do We Recommend It?

-I’ve already tested and reviewed the larger Melitta automatic espresso machines.
+I have already tested and reviewed the larger Melitta automatic espresso machines.
 Now it’s the smallest one’s turn: The Melitta Caffeo Solo.
-This is a small, nice machine that stands out mainly because of it’s simple to use.
+This is a small, nice machine that stands out mainly because it is simple to use.

-You can find all the reviews on the best espresso machines here.
+You can find all my reviews on the best espresso machines here.

 Table of Contents

 - Summary of the Review AdvantagesDisadvantages

 - Caffeo Solo Models Silver BlackSilverBlack – Design Edition

 - Melitta Caffeo Solo & Perfect Milk Perfect Milk SilverPerfect Milk Black